orhanbilikvar/Breakdance-Condition-for-Polylang/README.md

-# Breakdance Condition for Polylang
+# Adding Breakdance conditions for Polylang with the plugin
 Adds the Polylang condition to the Breakdance Template and its elements.

 Source code https://pastebin.com/aALYKZkU.
 I changed the "supports" line.